 The same software that tracks time and attendance can promote mental health?

 Let me explain.

 To create a healthy workplace, you need to recognize that the line between work and play is blurred, or arguably, erased.
 Work is life and life is work.
 People have developed a fluid relationship between business and personal tasks.
-Interacting with technology is great when it helps you accomplish many things at once.
+Interacting with technology is great when it takes over tedious tasks.
 But, for many, it increases stress.

-So if the misuse of technology is causing problems, how can WFM technology ease these problems?
+So if the misuse of technology is causing problems, how can a Time and Labor app ease these problems?

-We will look at 3 areas where wfm apps can de-stress your workplace: schedule control, communication, and wellness programs.
+We will look at 3 areas where WFM solutions can de-stress your workplace: schedule control, communication, and wellness programs.

-People who have little or no control over their work schedules are more likely to experience anxiety.
+It’s no secret that people who have little or no control over their work schedules are more likely to experience anxiety.
 Offering flexible or at least stable schedules is important for promoting employee mental health.
-A predictable work schedule is a stabilizing factor for busy millennials.

 Flexible schedules help people advance in their career through all stages of life.
 Companies benefit by having access to talented people who can’t (or don’t want to) work a traditional schedule.
 They are able to retain experienced employees who need to adapt their work schedule to a change in personal circumstances.

-Ironically, the “always-connected” group can feel more detached and distracted than those who grew up before the digital age.
+Ironically, “always-connected” generations can feel more detached and distracted than those who grew up before the digital age.
 At the same time, they are used to 24/7 information access.

-Savvy employers use wfm apps to play to their strengths.
+Savvy employers use WFM apps to play to these strengths.
 Employees can access all pertinent Human Resources information on their phone.
-This includes time cards, accruals, employee schedules, tax forms, and benefit information.
+This includes timecards, accruals, employee schedules, tax forms, and benefit information.
 That’s the type of data that requires no human intermediary.
 It helps employees manage work processes when it’s most convenient.